BIGJRA/BIGJRA.github.io/reborn.md

 As you can see from its stats, Tangrowth is pretty slow, which luckily means you can take the chance to cripple it with paralysis or stat debuffs.
 It doesn't hit ridiculously hard either, so your Pokemon will likely be able to live a few turns before being knocked out, but you do have to be cautious of field-boosted Grass moves.
 The difficulty lies in its combination of Acid Spray and Mega Drain, as it likes to weaken you then heal back to full.
 Making sure that you're dealing more damage than it is able to heal will be the key here.

 Once you succeed, the vines will recede and we'll be back in the park.
-A bush to the left contains a hidden *Heart Scale* while sneaking around through the bottom right area of the park will lead you to a rock containing an *Exp.
-Candy M*.

 **Obsidia Ward**